JohnGoure/basedbook/README.md

 # Basedbook
 ## Description
-[BasedBook](https://basedbook.herokuapp.com) is a social network template that follows the design of [Facebook](https://www.facebook.com) and other social networks.
-This project is a means to hone my skills, to not only learn a breadth of new technologies but to gain a strong depth of knowledge.
+[BasedBook](https://basedbook.herokuapp.com) is a social network login template that follows the visual design of [Facebook](https://www.facebook.com) and other social networks.

 ## Dependencies
 * npm